-Sure, everybody knows that you need a U.S. Coast Guard approved personal floatation device for riding on a jet ski, preferably a nice snug-fitting neoprene vest.
-Some of the other things you will need are not quite as obvious, but are almost as important.
+Sure, everybody knows that you need a U.S. Coast Guard-approved personal flotation device for riding on a jet ski, preferably a nice snug-fitting neoprene vest.
+Some of the other things you will need are not quite as obvious but are almost as important.
 Being prepared helps new jet ski owners enjoy their purchases to the fullest.
 So, get ready to cut up some water!

 You will need some nylon rope to keep in the stowage compartment for tying up to another boat or parking at a dock.
 Jet ski anchors, which can be filled with sand or rocks when in use, are available through most water sports dealers and catalogs.